Vania Fitryanti: Puteri Banten 2018

 In 2018, Vania competed in the regional pageant of Puteri Banten 2018, and won the title to represent her province Banten in Puteri Indonesia 2018.
 She was crowned by the outgoing titleholder Ratu Vashti Annisa.

 Puteri Indonesia 2018

 Vania (left) together with Puteri Indonesia 2018-Sonia Fergina Citra, Puteri Indonesia Pariwisata 2018-Wilda Octaviana Situngkir, Miss Universe 2017-Demi-Leigh Nel-Peters, Puan Maharani and Puteri Indonesia Chairman Putri Kuswisnuwardhani.

 Vania was crowned as Puteri Indonesia Lingkungan 2018 at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on March 9, by the outgoing titleholder of Puteri Indonesia Lingkungan 2017 and Miss International 2017, Kevin Lilliana Junaedy of West Java.
 Vania represented the Banten province at the pageant.

-The finale coronation night of Puteri Indonesia 2018 was attended by the reigning Miss Universe 2017 – Demi-Leigh Nel-Peters of South Africa, Miss International 2017 – Kevin Lilliana Junaedy of Indonesia, and Miss Supranational 2017 – Jenny Kim of South Korea, as a main Guest-star.
+The finale coronation night of Puteri Indonesia 2018 was attended by the reigning Miss Universe 2017 – Demi-Leigh Nel-Peters of South Africa, Miss International 2017 – Kevin Lilliana Junaedy of Indonesia, and Miss Supranational 2017 – Jenny Kim of South Korea, as main guest stars.
 Vania was crowned and appeared on the magazine cover of Tatler Indonesia together with Mooryati Soedibyo and Putri Kuswisnuwardhani.